KristianHolsheimer/keras-gym/doc/index.rst

     </video></div>

-Create simple, reproducible RL solutions with scikit-learn style function approximators.
+Create simple, reproducible RL solutions with OpenAI gym environments and Keras function approximators.
+Also, compatibility wrappers for scikit-learn are included.

 Documentation